COPD Exacerbation Management

 Respiratory Therapy Assessment

-A systematic bedside assessment is the first step in managing any AECOPD patient.
+A systematic clinical assessment is the first step in managing any AECOPD patient.
 The respiratory therapist should evaluate:

 Work of Breathing